DivineUgorji/MyMemory/README.md

 ★ Easily track the number of moves you’ve made and the number of pairs you’ve found.

 # Added Features
-✰ Timer to make the game more competitive and exciting(the player loses, if all cards are not matched before time is up) ✰ Sound effects when player loses or wins
+- ✰Timer to make the game more competitive and exciting(the player loses, if all cards are not matched before time is up)
+- ✰Sound effects when player loses or wins
-✰ Quit or play game again, when player loses or wins
+- ✰Quit or play game again, when player loses or wins
-✰ Background sound track while game is on
+- ✰Background sound track while game is on
-✰ Improved user interface
+- ✰Improved user interface

 # Coming Features
-✩ Abilitity to track scores and earn rewards
+- ✩ Abilitity to track scores and earn rewards
-✩ Ability to play with others
+- ✩ Ability to play with others
-✩ User authentication
+- ✩ User authentication
-✩ Addition of more board sizes
-✩ Discovery of boards created by others
+- ✩ Discovery of boards created by others